-FYI Peer Educators attend over 50 hours of training and skills building over two semesters.
-With this knowledge, they commit to spreading this information to their peers by responding accurately to questions from about relationships, decision making, sexually transmitted infections, birth control, LGBTQIA issues, community resources and more.
-FYI Peer Educators also participate in community advocacy on issues such as comprehensive sexuality education, sexual assault awareness, safer sex, LGBTQIA rights, and more.
-These advocacy events range from information handouts, visibility events, and even meeting with legislators.
+FYI Peer Educators also participate in community advocacy on issues such as comprehensive sexuality education, sexual assault awareness, safer sex, LGBTQ+ rights, HIV stigma, and more.
+These advocacy events range from information handouts, speaking on panels, visibility events, skits, and even meeting with legislators.

 Each spring, FYI Peer Educators host a photography exhibition called Framing Choice.
 Framing Choice is a photography exhibition where Peer Educators showcase photographs they have taken to depict choices or decisions young people often face in their lives.